Alfresco/docs-alfresco/search-enterprise/latest/install/index.md

 }
 ```

-Save this content in a new file named `reindex.prefixes-file.json`.
+4. Save this content in a new file named `reindex.prefixes-file.json`.

-Re-indexing application can be run from command line, passing the already generated JSON file and details for DB and Elasticsearch servers.
-Since this application is providing default values for Alfresco Repository Database username and password, it's strongly recommended to set this credentials by using the command line.
-By using this approach, database credentials won't be stored in server filesystem persistently.
+5. Run the re-indexing application from the command line by passing the already generated JSON file and details for the Database and Elasticsearch servers.

+> **Note:** Due to this application providing default values for Alfresco Repository Database username and password, it's strongly recommended you set these credentials using the command line.
+This ensures database credentials won't be stored in the server filesystem.

 ```java
 java -jar alfresco-elasticsearch-reindexing-3.0.0-app.jar \